stagedml/pylightnix/docs/demos/MNIST.md

-Lets get a ciuple of realizations of our stage.
-We call `realize_inplace` function with `force_rebuild` argument.
-Without it, the second call to realize would have returned existing realization obtained after the first call.
+To demonstrate how does matching work, let's ask Pylightnix to make more than one realization of our stage.
+We call `realize_inplace` function with `force_rebuild` argument two times.
+Without `force_rebuild`, the second call to realize would have returned an already existing realization obtained after the first call.

 ```python